eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 MRAA is an I/O library (abstraction layer) that creates a common interface across plaforms to access various I/O. Here MRAA is used to access the I2C interface connected to the accelerometer.

 * UPM
 UPM is a sensor library that supports various sensors including the de10-nano's built-in accelerometer.
-The UPM library is used to read data from the built-in  3-axis accelerometer, the Analog
+The UPM library is used to read data from the built-in 3-axis accelerometer, the ADXL345 from Analog Devices.
-Devices ADXL345.

-MRAA and UPM come pre-installed on the default DE10-Nano SD card image.
+**Note**: MRAA and UPM come pre-installed on the default DE10-Nano SD card image.

 #### Programming Language
 Node.js\*

 [//]: # (Tudor, where are we viewing the Plotly graph?
 Are we connected to the board via HMDI?)

+## Accelerometer Theory
+### Speeding Up, Slowing Down, Changing Direction

+### Communicating with the Accelerometer

+Follow along with the steps below to get data from the DE10-Nano's built-in accelerometer and plot that data in graphing software.
-Steps:
+## Steps:

 1. Prepare the DE10-Nano development board to host the accelerometer application